Gravityzwell/NimStudio/README.md

 ######Visual Studio support for the [Nim](https://github.com/Araq/Nim) language.
 ---

-Please see the [Wiki](https://github.com/Gravityzwell/NimStudio/wiki) for help.
+Please see the [Wiki](https://github.com/Gravityzwell/NimStudio/wiki) for details and help.